shehza-d/smit-assignments/01.HTML/05.tables/README.md

 6. Span the "Employee ID" and "Name" headings across two columns using the `colspan` attribute.

 7. In the "Position" column of Employee 3, span two rows using the `rowspan` attribute.

-8. Create a footer row using the `<tfoot>` element to display the average salary and total number of employees.

 9. Ensure that each table cell is appropriately styled using the `border="1"` attribute.